FoldingText/foldingtext.github.com/sdk/nodepaths/index.md

 ## Predicates

-The text between each path axis is the predicate that's used to test against each node along that axis.
+The text between each path axis is the predicate.
+This predicate is used to test against each node along that path axis.
+If no axis is specified then the default "child" axis is used.

+The following examples only show predicate text.
+If you use them directly the default "child" axis will be used.
+Often that's not what you want, to match agains all nodes in your document you should put "//" at the start.

 The basic form of a node path predicate is:

     @<attribute> <relation> <search term>